JannieI/canvas-workstation-V3/src/app/roadmap.md

     Widget Editor - Adv: Features to consider at a later stage
     --------------------
+    - General
+        - look at use case: do we need a little pic / icon next to each bar (title, x, etc) to make it easier to recognise?
     - Types:
         - suggest graph types based on fields selected (ie 1 quantitative field means could do a tick or pie chart)